iamiieen/building-clean-code-mindset/src/exercise-2/README.md

 # Exercise - 2

-## Task - 1 | Sprint Time - 5 minutes
+## Task

-### As a User I want to change the password and notify user with an email regarding password change on successful update.
+## As a new User to platform I want to change the password and notify user with an email regarding password change on successful update.

 Criteria to change password